15 Popular Japanese Drinks You Should Try

 Japanese green tea has many natural health benefits

-There are many countries that produce tea, and teas from different origins have their own characteristics.
+There are many countries that produce tea, and tea from different origins have their own characteristics.
 Depending on what you are looking for, drinking Japanese tea can be one of the best ways to enjoy the second most-consumed drink in the world.
 Tea from Japan is distinguished by its crisp, grassy, and slightly toasty flavor and it goes very well with wagashi, traditional Japanese sweets.
 Some of the most famous types of Japanese tea are sencha green tea, matcha green tea, and mugicha barley tea.
 A famous manner in which to enjoy Japanese matcha tea is by way of a tea ceremony.

 2. Sake